marcinkuzminski/rhodecode/README.rst

 - Full permissions (private/read/write/admin) and authentication per project.
   One account for web interface and mercurial_ push/pull/clone operations.
 - Have built in users groups for easier permission management
+- Repository groups let you group repos and manage them easier.
 - Users can fork other users repo.
 RhodeCode have also compare view to see combined changeset for all changeset made within single push.
+- Build in commit-api let's you edit and commit files right from RhodeCode interface using simple editor.
 - Mako templates let's you customize the look and feel of the application.
 - Beautiful diffs, annotations and source code browsing all colored by pygments.
   Raw diffs are made in git-diff format, including git_ binary-patches